 Amounts due to related parties have no fixed terms of repayment, are unsecured and are non-interest bearing, with the exception of invoices received from CF Minerals.
 This related party has implemented a policy whereby invoices are due upon receipt and past due accounts may be subject to interest of 1.5% per month.
-As at July 31, 2023, there were no amounts due to CF Minerals that may be charged interest (July 31, 2022 - nil).
+As at July 31, 2024, there was \$34,930 in to CF Minerals that may be charged interest (July 31, 2023 - \$nil); these have been paid to date.